worMatty/deathrun_toolkit/README.md

 ### Cool Things

-* Activator health is shown via the use of the boss health bar during combat, and overhealing in a text element
+* Activator health is shown via the use of the boss health bar during combat
 * Mappers can use logic to change a player's properties or give them weapons
 * Mappers can use logic to trigger activator health scaling when appropriate, e.g. in an arena or fight mini game
-* The plugin doesn't do anything to players that interferes with the workings of a map such as negate fall damage, grant resistances or force speed on every game frame
+* The plugin doesn't do anything to players that interferes with the workings of a map such as negate fall damage, grant resistances or force speeds

-### Not So Cool Things
+### Not As Cool Things

 * When you die the plugin says what killed you
-* Blue guy can be prevented from suiciding or switching teams
+* Blue guy can be prevented from suiciding or switching teams during a round (and pre-round)
-* It currently has full Turkish translations and some German
+* It currently has ~~full~~ some Turkish translations and some German
 * It doesn't use on-screen text often so it's unlikely to interfere with map text

 ### Server Operator Stuff

 * The plugin only works on deathrun maps so it's suitable for multi-game mode servers
 * TF2 Workshop maps are properly detected
-* Experimental support for multiple activators but I recommend against using this as it sucks to play
+* Support for multiple activators
-* Experimental support for Open Fortress and TF2 Classic
+* Support for Open Fortress and TF2 Classic
 * If the plugin is enabled it will execute config_deathrun.cfg on each new deathrun map

 ## Note About The Current State